By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:

 The information contained on our website is our responsibility, as your tour operator.
 It is not issued on behalf of, and does not commit the airlines mentioned herein or any airline whose services are used in the course of your travel arrangements.

-You are responsible for making yourself aware of Foreign Office advice in regard to the safety of the countries and areas in which you will be travelling and to make your decisions accordingly.
-Advice from the Foreign Office to avoid or leave a particular country may constitute Force Majeure (see clause 9).
+You are responsible for making yourself aware of Foreign, Commonwealth and Development Office (FCDO) advice in regard to the safety of the countries and areas in which you will be travelling and to make your decisions accordingly.
+Advice from the Foreign, Commonwealth and Development Office (FCDO). to avoid or leave a particular country may constitute Force Majeure (see clause 9).